OlivierSamin1/AI4Devs-Final-Project/project_setup/steps/01_development_environment_setup.md

 touch docker/docker-compose.yml
 ```

-Edit the file with the following configuration:
+Edit the file with the following configuration, which connects to the existing PostgreSQL database:

 ```yaml
 version: '3.8'